You are here

 Library for the Blind

-This project provided library services directly to Arkansans who were unable to use standard print material due to a visual, physical, or reading disability.
-It included the daily circulation of books and magazines in recorded and Braille formats along with access to downloadable audio and Braille books through the National Library Service’s BARD (Braille and Audio Reading Download) and Web-Braille programs.
-All books and equipment were provided on loan and delivered free of charge through the mail.
-The project also provided reader advisory and reference/referral services to patrons, family members, teachers, public libraries, and other interested parties.
-Services supported recreational reading, school book-list titles, accelerated reading lists, book clubs, and basic reference.
-The project also provided information and referral services on disabilities to libraries, state agencies, volunteer organizations, and interested citizens.
+Grant funds at the Arkansas State Library helped provide a non-print public library service to Arkansans who are unable to use standard print material due to a visual, physical, or reading disability.
+It provides daily circulation of books and magazines in recorded and Braille formats.
+It also includes free access to downloadable books in audio and Braille formats through the National Library Service for the Blind (NLS) Braille and Audio Book Reading Download (BARD) program.
+All books and equipment are mailed to patrons free of charge.
+Reader Advisory and reference/referral services are provided to patrons, family members, teachers, public libraries, and other interested parties.
+Services to patrons include the support of recreational reading, school book-list titles, accelerated reading lists, book clubs, and basic reference.
+The project also provides information on disabilities and referral services to libraries, state agencies, volunteer organizations, and interested citizens.

 Search the Awarded Grants Database for additional details about awards in this state.

 View the IMLS funding by state report - Arkansas (PDF) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).

 Goal 1: Enhance access to information for lifelong learning for all Arkansans.
 The Arkansas State Library supports lifelong learning for all Arkansans by expanding access to information resources of all types through digitization, preservation, maintenance of collections; and by maintaining, improving, and creating new models of access to those resources.